-Jango beamed from ear to ear.
-Dan and Jay just looked at one another.
-Bob cocked his head like a curious dog.
+Jango beamed ear to ear.
+Dan and Jay just looked at each other.
+Bob cocked his head like a dog.

 “Twenty years ago,” said Jango, “Faith met me as a fox on the main island of Sheridan.
 Ten years ago, Faith met me here at Sheridan Cliff-Side College.
-A week ago, when the moon was fullest, Faith met me on the main island of Sheridan once more.”
+A week ago, Faith met me on the main island of Sheridan a third time.”
 Jango produced, from his sleeve, the card which Faith had sent with Jay.
-He opened the card to display the fox Faith had drawn and signed inside.
+He showed the fox Faith had drawn and signed inside.
 “I cannot ignore someone who meets me three times, even if the third time is only pictorially.
 There are no coincidences.
 I knew that if I made the barest effort, I would find the visitors I expected.
 So!”
 He clapped his hands joyously.
 “Where is Faith?
 Where is the one foretold?”

 Dan and Jay and Bob shared a glance.
 “Um.”
-Jay put one hand over his heart.
-“I’m afraid Faith died just a few days ago.
+Jay put a hand over his heart.
+“I’m afraid Faith died just days ago.
 She was struck by lightning.”

-Jango’s expression deflated.
-He looked down the hallway as if Faith would appear from around a corner.
+Jango deflated.
+He looked down the hallway as if Faith would appear around the corner.
 “Impossible.”

 Jango Skyy covered his mouth.
-“But the Mountain must have arranged this meeting.”
+“But the Mountain arranged this meeting.”

 “I arranged this meeting,” muttered Ms. Lyn.

 “The Mountain didn’t do too badly,” offered Jay.
 “We’re Faith’s friends and family.
 You’re here to hear of Faith’s death directly from us, in person.”